openframeworks/ofBook/info/styleGuide.md

 Between paragraphs include one empty line of whitespace, as per the markdown spec.

 Feel free to experiment with newlines in a paragraph.
-If it makese sense for you, you can write your paragphs with a newline after every sentence.
-Be careful to not have whitespace after the period, since two writespaces gets turned into a `<\br> tag. for example:
+If it makes sense for you, you can write your paragraphs with a newline after every sentence.
+Be careful to not have whitespace after the period, since two whitespaces get turned into a `<\br> tag. for example:

 	Feel free to experiment with newlines.
-	If it makese sense, you can write your paragphs with a newline after every sentence.
+	If it makes sense, you can write your paragraphs with a newline after every sentence.
-	Be careful to not have whitespace after the period, since two writespaces gets turned into a `<\br> tag. for example:
+	Be careful to not have whitespaces after the period, since two write spaces get turned into a `<\br> tag. for example:

-The benifits of this is that it makes github changes significantly easier to read, and will help you identify long sentences.
+The benefits of this is that it makes github changes significantly easier to read, and will help you identify long sentences.
 The drawbacks is that it might be less intuitive to write and read.
 Do what feels right.

 ## non markdown / extensions ##